adolforismos/roam-quick-capture-bookmarklet/README.md

 The bookmarklet uses the Mobile Quick Capture url integration (https://roamresearch.com/#/app/help/page/07-02-2020).

+No need for copy-paste.

-You can highlight a line of paragraph on a webpage and click the bookmarklet.
-A window popup will show you the same UI as on a mobile.
+1. You can highlight a line of paragraph on a webpage and click the bookmarklet.
+2. A window popup will show you the same UI as on a mobile.
 You can add as many highlights or bookmarks as you want.

-To sync and see the captured text and url in Roam, you have to reload your app.
+3. To sync and see the captured text and url in Roam, you have to reload your app.
 A message asking if you want to sync the captured text will show.

 This bookmarlet is adapted from the Pinboard bookmarklet.
 The text format is based on [+Roam](https://chrome.google.com/webstore/detail/%20roam/ekdmipoabmcjmlonhcdoijilfdoomjbm)